ngergs/websrv/README.md

 ## Server package features
 Logs are (without -pretty option) are provided in a GCP compatible JSON format.

-The following limited handler features are provided in the server package:
+The following middleware handler features are provided in the server package:
-* FileServer: implements the main logic for providing the requested file or an optional fallback-file.
+* Fallback: Handler that falls back on a configured default path when retrieving a specified set of status codes from the next handler.
+Very useful for serving a SPA.
 * Headers: Static Headers can be easily configured.
-* Gzip: Supported for on-demand and in-memory-filesystem.
 * Caching: Support via ETag and If-None-Match HTTP-Headers
-* Request-ID: All logs provide a unique request-id to correlate different logs to a given request.
-* Access-Log: Basic access-logging.
+* Access-Log: Basic access-logging formatted in a [GCP-compatible](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) way.
-* Timer: Detailed timing reports, set log level to debug to get the output.
-* CspReplace: See [my blog](https://ngergs.de/content/angular/style-csp-fix) about fixing Angular CSP regarding style-src.
+* CspReplace and SessionCookie: See [my blog](https://ngergs.de/content/angular/style-csp-fix) about fixing Angular CSP regarding style-src.

 ## Usage